eficode-academy/kubernetes-katas/accessing-your-application.md

 </details>

-- Check that the pod is running with the `kubectl get pods` command.
+- Use the `kubectl get pods` command to verify that the pod is running.

 You should see something like this: